2015–2016 Academic Year

 (Student premiums are charged to student accounts.
 Premiums for enrolled dependents are paid directly to Gallagher Koster.)

-Students who do not want to be enrolled in the Student Health Insurance Plan can waive it by providing proof of comparable coverage.
-All waiver forms must be submitted by September 12, 2014, for the entire academic year or by January 23, 2015 for the spring semester only.
-Students who do not complete a waiver by the deadline will be charged for the student only premium and enrolled in the Student Blue Plan.
+Incomplete waivers will not be processed.
+Waivers must be completed every year.
+All waivers must be submitted through the Agora Portal by September 25, 2015, for the entire academic year or by January 29, 2016, for the spring semester only.
+Students who do not complete a waiver prior to the deadline will automatically be enrolled in and charged the student-only premium for the Student Blue Plan.

 Attention: International Students:

-In order to insure international students are covered by a plan that provides coverage which meets or exceeds the 2014-2015 Student Health Insurance Plan, beginning with the 2014-2015 academic year, international students are not eligible to waive BC’s Student Health Insurance Plan.
-If you are insured through a parent/guardian’s health insurance plan offered through a U.S. employer, or a government sponsored program, (for example Government of Kuwait/UAE or Government of Saudi Arabia) or by an international organization/exchange program, (for example, IIE, FAO, Rockefeller) with coverage that meets or exceeds BC’s student health insurance plan you might be eligible to waive coverage.
-Please contact Student Services at email@example.com for more information.
+In order to insure international students are covered by a plan that provides coverage which meets or exceeds the Student Health Insurance Plan, international students are not eligible to waive BC’s Student Health Insurance Plan.
+If you are insured through a parent/guardian’s health insurance plan offered through a U.S. employer, or a government sponsored program, (for example Government of Kuwait/UAE or Government of Saudi Arabia) with coverage that meets or exceeds BC’s student health insurance plan you might be eligible to waive coverage.
+The waiver form for international students is available at www.bc.edu/ssforms.

 Qualifying Student Health Insurance Program (SHIP)